Oggy and the Cockroaches: The Movie: Plot

 In the medieval story "Prince Oggy II", Oggy and Jack work together to try and succeed at quests from Oggy's father, a noble figure and king, who also defeated the detested cockroach king.
-The two also discover forest-dwelling Olivia, who was to be assigned a princess, but later is kidnapped and held captive in a castle by the cockroaches.
+The two also discover forest-dwelling Olivia, who was to be assigned a princess, but later is kidnapped and held captive in a castle by the roaches.

-In "The Incredible Jack Holmes & Oggy Watson", based on the story Sherlock Holmes, Dee Dee and Marky steal Olivia's key to Big Ben.
-She thus asks the detective Jack Holmes for help, with Oggy Watson helping out on their adventure as much as he can.
+In "The Incredible Jack Holmes & Oggy Watson", based on the story Sherlock Holmes, Dee Dee and Marky, who are working for Joey, steal Olivia's key to Big Ben.
+She thus asks the detective Jack Holmes for help, with Oggy helping out on their adventure as much as he can.
 With London's year coming to an end, hijinx ensues.

-In "Oggy-Wan Kenoggy", parodying Star Wars and the film Star Wars: A New Hope, Oggy-Wan Kenoggy (with the help of Jack) traverses through space itself to hijack a ship.
+In the CGI story "Oggy-Wan Kenoggy", parodying Star Wars and the film Star Wars: A New Hope, Oggy-Wan Kenoggy (with the help of Jack) traverses through space itself to hijack a ship.
 Tasked to stop Bob Vader from trying to destroy the world, he readies himself with his lightsaber.
 However, Bob has another idea; he sends out his troops, the three cockroaches.
 It doesn't go as they might expect.

-After the fourth timeline ends with a large explosion, Bob cries at the sight of his now-destroyed ship and the eponymous characters end up falling into a vast ocean.
-They evolve from small amoebas to a cat and a trio of cockroaches, once more.
-However, an offscreen incident Oggy yowls from sends the cockroaches into laughter.
+Oggy and the cockroaches almost fell into the cannon.
+Bob tries to destroy them, however, Joey gives Bob a sad face, reminding the two of them about their lives together as babies.
+But Bob doesn’t fall for it, and instead turns on the laser.
+He tires to destroy the unnamed green planet, but Jack stops it.
+After the fourth timeline ends with a large explosion, Bob cries in frustration at the sight of his now-destroyed ship and the blue cat and the three bugs (with their limbs detached) end up falling into a vast ocean.
+As the animation style returns to 2D animation, the cat’s limbs fell in the ocean and slowly morphs into a blue amoeba.
+The amoeba is once again made fun of by three other amoeba.
+And for one more time, the four amoebae evolve into Oggy and the cockroaches, and the former ends up chasing after the latter trio on the same desert island from the opening scene once more.
+However, after the credits, an offscreen incident Oggy yowls from sends the roaches into laughter.

 Characters

-Some of the characters' voices were provided from audio recorded by Hugues Le Bars, who composed for the original series.
+Some of the characters' voices from the fourth season's episodes ("From Mumbai with Love" and "Oggy Is Getting Married!") were provided from audio recorded by Hugues Le Bars, who composed for the original series.
 Each timeline assigns them a different role.
 One of these characters, Olivia, only appears in three timelines.